icon-project/centralized-relay/docs/bitcoin-relayer.md

 ##### Withdraw BTC Successfully

-- Icon tx:
+- ICON tx:
   - https://tracker.icon.community/transaction/0x3854443002829635830e679c83d41303ace0093a78320846aa6f543835ecf751
 - Bitcoin tx:
   - https://mempool.space/tx/cf671e0ecc434e2cb06152bae30d35114d7fef8c1c3ec7ae60aea45691edf75b

 ##### Withdraw RUNE Successfully

-- Icon tx:
+- ICON tx:
   - https://tracker.icon.community/transaction/0x2fbb0aca1b99692b24baae68c2b451945db9eb829f09996eac01b5799bf35fc1
 - Bitcoin tx:
   - https://mempool.space/tx/21f8ba718ba003e38ef291c1f8a6de7706fb49b2addfbb3eadf4bf1808d83a17

 ### Known Issues

-- With a tx send to the relayer multisig wallet, if the BTC amount of btc does not match with the BTC amount defined in the xcall message, and the relayer will refund the amount to the sender but minus the fee.
+- If a transaction sent to the Relayer Multisig Wallet contains a BTC amount that does not match the BTC amount defined in the XCall message, the relayer will refund the amount to the sender, minus the transaction fee.
-- To stress test the system, you need to prepare a lot of BTC/RUNE utxos for the relayer multisig wallet, to make sure the system has enough utxos to process the transactions and avoid the issue of insufficient utxos.
+- To stress test the system, you need to prepare a large number of BTC/RUNE UTXOs for the Relayer Multisig Wallet.
+This ensures the system has sufficient UTXOs to process transactions and avoids issues related to insufficient UTXOs.
-- In case Rollback transaction, the relayer will refund the same amount of BTC/RUNE that the user sent to the relayer multisig wallet.
+- In the case of a rollback transaction, the relayer will refund the exact amount of BTC/RUNE that the user sent to the Relayer Multisig Wallet.

 ### How to build transaction

-To build transaction please check the file relayer/chains/bitcoin/provider_mainnet_test.go
+To build a transaction, please refer to this file relayer/chains/bitcoin/provider_mainnet_test.go for detailed instructions and guidelines.